$L^2$-Serre duality on singular complex spaces and rational singularities: Preliminaries

 the fine $L^{2,loc}_\sigma$-resolution of the canonical sheaf $\mathcal{K}_M(\pi^* F)$ on $M$ with values in $\pi^* F$ (it is well known that \eqref{eq:new1} is exact).
 As $\mathcal{K}_X$ is the Grauert-Riemenschneider canonical sheaf on $X$, we have (see \cite{eins}, Theorem 2.1):

 Takegoshi's vanishing theorem \cite{Ta} yields the vanishing of the higher direct image sheaves:

-Moreover, square-integrable $(n,q)$-forms remain square-integrable under pull-back by $\pi$ and this pull-back commutes with the $\dq_w$-operator.
+Moreover, square-integrable $(n,q)$-forms remain square-integrable under pull-back by $\pi$.
+This pull-back commutes with the $\dq_w$-operator and it is continuous by \cite{eins}, (13).
 The exceptional set of the resolution $\pi: M\rightarrow X$ does no harm as the $\dq$-equation in the $L^2$-sense extends over hypersurfaces.
-So, $\pi$ induces a natural mapping of complexes
+So, $\pi$ induces a natural (continuous) mapping of complexes

 and by Theorem \ref{thm:exactness1} and \eqref{eq:new3}, both complexes in \eqref{eq:new4} are fine resolutions of $\mathcal{K}_X(F)=\pi_* \mathcal{K}_M(\pi^* F)$.
 As $\pi^*$ commutes with the $\dq_w$-operator, it induces isomorphisms